Self-paced

 1export FLASK_APP=app.py 2run flask

-Here after the form is submitted, the form values are stored in variable to_predict_list in the form of dictionary.
-We convert it into a list of the dictionary’s values and pass it as an argument to ValuePredictor() function.
-In this function, we load the model.pkl file and predict the new values and return the result.
+Here, after the form is submitted, the form values are stored in the variable to_predict_list in the form of a dictionary.
+We convert it into a list of the dictionary's values and pass it as an argument to the ValuePredictor() function.
+In this function, we load the model.pkl file, predict the new values, and return the result.

-Create the following result.html file and add it to templates folder.
+Create the following result.html file and add it to the templates folder.

 An alternative code for the entire app.py file could be: